crawler-commons/url-frontier/service/README.md

 If no path is set explicitly for RocksDB,  the default value _./rocksdb_ will be used.

+### Logging configuration

+The logging is done with Logback.
+A default configuration is loaded and will dump logs on the console at INFO level and above but the configuration file can be overriden with

+`java -Xmx2G -Dlogback.configurationFile=test.xml ...`

+Alternatively, the Frontier service has a _SetLogLevel_ endpoint and the CLI allows to set the level for a given package from the console.

 ## Docker

 The easiest way to run the Frontier is to use Docker